Tattoodo/streaming-graphics-for-fb/README.md

 to install Express, AngularJS and other dependencies

-### Run the dashboard on Windows
+### Run the dashboard

+first run the NodeJS program

+    npm start

-first run the NodeJS program, then start chrome in app mode
+then, in a new terminal, start chrome in app mode with this command (for Mac OS)

+    /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --app=http://localhost:8080

+on windows, start chrome this way

     chrome.exe --app=http://localhost:8080

-### Run the dashboard on Mac OS

-first run the NodeJS program, then start chrome in app mode

-    cd /Applications/Google\ Chrome.app/Contents/MacOS; ./Google\ Chrome --app=http://localhost:8080